ruliancruz/jornadamilhas-api/README.md

 `POST /destinos`

 Allow registration of a new destination.
 The body of request must have a JSON object with `name` (destination name), `photoPath` (destination photo URL), `photoPath2` (second destination photo URL), `meta` (destination meta) and `price` (destination price) as required fields that can also have optionally the `description` (destination description) field.
-If the description isn't informed, the API will auto generate a description for it using the Open AI API, that will require an API key.
+If the description isn't informed, the API will auto generate a description for it using the OpenAi API, that will require to setup your OpenAi API key in the environment variable `OPENAI_API_KEY`.
 If done correctly it will return the body of a JSON with the data of the created object.

 Request Example: